sandialabs/OWENS.jl/docs/src/reference/reference.md

 Use `studio_project_template_catalog()` to drive GUI "new project" controls without duplicating template metadata.
 Use `studio_example_project_catalog()` to drive the GUI example-project gallery.
+Use `render_studio_home_html()` as the static project chooser served by the app home route or written as an offline HTML artifact.
 The `OWENS_APP` package exposes dependency-light route handlers around the same services so a future Genie shell can serve health YAML and workbench HTML without duplicating project logic.